Ceramic, Steel, Techno Sculpture

 "One for the Birds"

-His work will be shown with the watercolours of John McVeigh-Brown.
+His work was shown with the watercolours of John McVeigh-Brown.

 Below are a selection of the artists work: